- Amanda Blum, Senior HR Assistant, Capital Farm Credit

 Guided Implementation #4 - Evaluate metrics and refine your approach

 Call #1 - Review social media and HR metrics to pinpoint social media program successes and identify areas for improvement or growth.

 Onsite workshops offer an easy way to accelerate your project.
 If you are unable to do the project yourself, and a Guided Implementation isn't enough, we offer low-cost onsite delivery of our project workshops.
 We take you through every phase of your project and ensure that you have a roadmap in place to complete your project successfully.

-Module 1: Establish Social Media Goals and Set Benchmark Metrics
+Module 1: Establish Social Media Objectives, Processes, and Benchmark Metrics

 - Identify social media objectives and determine metrics to track efforts.

 - Evaluate how social media is used currently in the organization.